kyma-project/examples/call-ec/README.md

 To follow this example, you need:

-- a Namespace created in Kyma.
+- A Namespace to which you deploy the example with the `env: "true"` label.
 For more information, read the [related documentation](https://github.com/kyma-project/kyma/blob/master/docs/kyma/docs/011-details-namespaces.md).

 >**NOTE:** Execute all commands in this example against the Namespace you use (-n {Name_Of_The_Namespace}).